 In the consultation, industry raised concerns about further costs entailed by the proposed restriction, namely patent costs, lost profits as well as export losses.
 The Dossier Submitter addressed these potential impacts by revising the high cost scenario.
-SEAC considers that the likelihood of these impact to occur very much depends on the number of reformulations and the performance of reformulated products compared to products containing microplastics.
+SEAC considers that the likelihood of these impacts to occur very much depends on the number of reformulations and the performance of reformulated products compared to products containing microplastics.

+Apart from the costs to reformulate, a loss in product performance was raised as a significant economic impact of the proposed restriction in both consultations, in particular for leave-on cosmetic product categories such as skin care, sunscreen and make-up.
+For sunscreen, it was also stated that the benefits in terms of skin protection could be negatively affected.
+SEAC acknowledges that a loss in product performance could be a possible impact of the restriction.
+However, evidence to assess its significance is scarce.
+Some information on the performance of alternative products may be derived from the Nordic Swan ecolabel criteria, which prohibit the use of microplastics and at the same time demand products to fulfil certain performance standards.
+The number of products certified in each product category on the market may provide some indication on the possibilities to replace microplastics without a major performance loss.
+Based on these figures, SEAC notes that several hundred products are certified in some leave-on product categories, e.g. skin care or sunscreen, indicating a satisfactory performance, however significantly less in others, e.g. make-up products.
+Overall, SEAC does not have sufficient information to conclude on the significance of a loss in product performance resulting from the proposed restriction.

 Information received during the consultation (#2361, confidential submissions) confirmed that particularly high costs can be expected for some product groups of leave-on cosmetics, i.e. make-up, lip and nail products.
 These costs mainly result from the large number of reformulations to be expected in response to the proposed restriction.
-The conclusion that there could be particularly many reformulations within make-up, lip and nail products is supported by the fact that the current market share of polymer-free products is much lower compared to other product groups of leave-on cosmetics such as skin care products.
-In addition, the substitution of microplastics is likely to require more resources compared to other product groups, because make-up, lip and nail products on average seem to contain a higher number of different microplastic ingredients (to achieve different functions).
+The conclusion that there could be particularly many reformulations within make-up, lip and nail products is supported by the fact that the current share of polymer-free products that may absorb the market of products containing polymers is much lower compared to other product groups of leave-on cosmetics such as skin care products.
+In addition, the substitution of microplastics is likely to require more resources compared to other product groups, because make-up, lip and nail products on average seem to contain a greater number of different microplastic ingredients (to achieve different functions).
 Also, comments received in the consultation indicated that the substitution process could be more costly, e.g. in terms of additional testing (#2360, confidential submissions).
-SEAC considers that that the costs to substitute microplastics in make-up, lip and nail products are critical for assessing the proportionality of the restriction proposal (discussed in the section on proportionality).
-There are however, the uncertainties in the estimation of the number of reformulations required are even more relevant for these product groups pointing to greater overestimation than for the remaining leave-on categories.
+SEAC considers that the costs to substitute microplastics in make-up, lip and nail products are critical for assessing the proportionality of the restriction proposal (discussed in the section on proportionality B.3.3.4).
+However, the uncertainties in the estimation of the number of reformulations required are even more relevant for these product groups pointing to greater overestimation than for the remaining leave-on categories.
 The main factors include: i) the film forming function (which is even more prevalent use of polymers in these leave-on categories) is not excluded when estimating the number of reformulations required to comply with the restriction, ii) the high number of products characterised by small differences, e.g. on the basis of colour, within the same brand name and product series.